edgarpesguerrajr/Final-Project-Group2/README.md

 - #### New Student Feature

 Acts as the log-out system.
 Clear all information recorded from the previous students (requested information is still saved via text files) to give space for the new student.
 With space for the new student, prompt for student information of the new student.
-Student information prompted are student level degree, and student ID (works exactly as the login system in the start feature).
+Student information prompted is student level, degree, and student ID (works exactly as the login system in the start feature).
 The validity of inputs is checked.
 If the inputs are indeed valid then the login is successful so redirect to the main menu.

 ![New Student Feature](/img/new-student-feature.PNG)